-The 2021 WIPCVH, chaired by Dr. Alexandra King (citizen, Nipissing First Nation), Cameco Chair in Indigenous Health and Wellness at the University of Saskatchewan, will feature some of the leading hepatitis experts and Indigenous leaders in health and wellness.
+The 2022 WIPCVH, chaired by Dr. Alexandra King (citizen, Nipissing First Nation), Cameco Chair in Indigenous Health and Wellness at the University of Saskatchewan, will feature some of the leading hepatitis experts and Indigenous leaders in health and wellness.
 There will be presentations from Indigenous people and organizations who are using traditional approaches to wellness, sometimes in tandem with Western medicine, to treat hepatitis.
 Medical and frontline experts will share their latest developments.
 The impact of HIV as a hepatitis coinfection and what can be learned from successful HIV/AIDS treatment and prevention programs will be addressed.
 As this is an Indigenous conference, we will focus on work being done by and for Indigenous people.
-We will embrace the wisdom and knowledge of Elders, and have safe spaces for people to share their lived and living experiences of hepatitis.
-As presentations are being made inside, there will be Indigenous cultural and land-based activities occurring outside.
-There will be storytelling, sharing circles, demonstrations and lessons, and music and dancing, all important aspects of wellness.
+We will embrace the wisdom and knowledge of Elders, and create a safe space for people to share their lived and living experiences of hepatitis.

 The 2022 WIPCVH will be a dynamic, engaging conference that centres around Indigenous philosophies such as Ethical Space (respect when people from different worldviews engage), Two-eyed Seeing (embracing the best of both Indigenous and Western ways of knowing and doing), self-determination and cultural responsiveness.
 We will learn from Indigenous leaders who are at the forefront of viral hepatitis research and care.
 We will hear from Indigenous students who are involved in healthcare research that combines their ancestors’ wisdom with Western knowledge.
 We will hear how Indigenous communities in different countries and regions are finding innovative ways to create a greater awareness and visibility of viral hepatitis among Indigenous peoples, reduce stigma, and increase knowledge of and access to preventions, treatments and cures.